What is European Capital of Culture?

 2nd Bid book & visit of the jurySummer/Fall 2020

-By this date, the teams must have submitted their 1st Bid book.
+By this date, the teams had to submit their 1st Bid book.
 Requirements for the Bid book: Answers to 38 questions on 60 pages30 September 2019

 National contenders met in Berlin16 October 2018